Have you got a research project that will improve outcomes for native wildlife and their habitats?

 |Grant announcements and unsuccessful applicants notified||16th June 2023|

 How to Apply

-Applications for 2023 Research Grants Program will open on 30th January 2023.
+Applications for 2023 Research Grants Program are now open until 10th March 2023.

 Please note that due to limited funding and a competitive assessment process, not every application that meets the eligibility criteria may receive a WIRES Grant.